daithimarkham/Fund-Project-2019/README.md

 The tip size is 15% of the total bill in America.
 If you receive above average service and you deem it to be exceptional, the tips size is said to be a customary 20%/25%.
 In most places a good tip is deemed to be 20%.
 As we can see from the stats above, this was not met, only on few occasions, usually by table sizes of one.
 The bigger table size, left below the average on most occasions, of between 10 and 12%.
 Using stats like these can help management to improve service and enhance business.

-Overall, it was an excellent data-set for learning how to work with, and extract stats, how to chop and change data, and to visualize and plot data.
+Overall, it was an excellent data-set for learning how to extract data and pull all kinds of stats, how to chop and change data, and to visualize and plot data.